 Function: noun

-a brief form for stating an argument that consists of two statements
+a brief form for stating an argument that consists of several statements (premise)

-and a conclusion that must be true if these two statements are true
+and a conclusion that must be true if these statements are true

 premise